 As discussed in Part 1 of this series, the Daily News enhanced its reputation through the aggressive pursuit of foreign news.
 It excelled during the Great War and 1919 Paris peace conference.
 This coverage wasn’t cheap.

-As Russell’s Ladies Home Journal story circulated in January 1920, an “advance copy” of her book was provided to Éamon de Valera, according to his letter published as front matter in What’s the matter with Ireland?12 The Irish leader had slipped into America in June 1919 to raise money and build U.S. political support for the fledgling Irish republic.
+As Russell’s Ladies Home Journal story circulated in January 1920, an “advance copy” of her book was provided to Éamon de Valera, according to his letter to her, published later that year as front matter in What’s the matter with Ireland?
+The Irish leader had slipped into America in June 1919 to raise money and build U.S. political support for the fledgling Irish republic.
 His 18-month tour of the country included several stops in Chicago.

 Russell or her publisher likely provided the book to de Valera’s entourage, which must have believed it could be useful propaganda.
-They might have written the letter for de Valera, who was in Washington, D.C., on the date of the published facsimile.
-His diary and related papers from the U.S. tour do not mention his March 1919 Dublin interview with Russell, or any exchanges with her in America.13
+Support staff probably drafted the letter for de Valera, who was in Washington, D.C., on the date of the published facsimile.
+Charles N. Wheeler, who reported from Ireland in spring 1918 for the Chicago Tribune, published his own book about Ireland in August 1919, then joined de Valera’s tour as an advance man and press spokesmen, might have assisted his fellow Chicago journalist.
+De Valera’s diary and related papers from the U.S. tour do not mention his March 1919 Dublin interview with Russell, any exchanges with her in America, or providing the letter for her book.

 Mainstream newspapers accounts identified many of the women demonstrators, including “Miss Ruth Russell of Chicago”.
 The coverage did not associate her 1919 reporting from Ireland for the Daily News.
 The Daily News published a front-page brief about the embassy protest, but it did not name any of the women.